 One of the unique benefits of credit cards is that they offer much better benefits and perks than other payment methods like debit cards and balance transfers.

 If you’re travelling a lot, for example, getting a credit card that helps you earn Avios and air miles on eligible purchases is a great bonus.
 If you spend a lot on AWS, for example, it’s worth getting a credit card optimised for those business expenses.
+Make sure you match the rewards program offer that best suits your type of business spending.

 Credit cards date back to the 1960s, which means you’ll get your fair share of credit cards with clunky dashboards and outdated fee structures.